BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 ## Downloading Your Chosen Build
 > **WARNING**
 > Old builds of Baldur's Gate 3 use the same AppData folder as the current Patch of the game.
-Make sure to BACK-UP your `C:\Users\USERNAME\AppData\Local\Larian Studios` folder before continuing.
+Make sure to BACK-UP your `%LocalAppData%\Larian Studios` folder before continuing.
 <!-- {blockquote:.is-danger} -->
 You will not have the option to choose the installation location of the Depot.
 It will be placed into a default directory separate from your default game download location.
 Verify there is enough storage on the drive Steam is installed, so do not have issues while downloading your chosen build.